British Studies MLitt

 - British identities

-- Re-imagining the nation
+- Re-imagining the nation: ancient and modern

 - Philosophy and British identity: Adam Smith and the virtues of modernity